Frequently Asked Questions

 Q. Can you do a makeover as per my instructions?

-A. Yes.
-As the commissioning customer, you get to specify the pose, colour of eyes, lips, makeup, even skin colour.
-The only restrictions are on the mannequins that are available at any given time.
+A. Depends.
+You can specify the colour of eyes, lips, makeup, even skin colour.
+The only restrictions are on the mannequins that are available at any given time, and the pose they're in.

 Q. Can I send my mannequin(s) to you for a makeover?

-A. Yes, but please send me photos first, as not all mannequins are suitable for customisation.
+A. Yes, but please discuss with me first, and send me photos - not all mannequins are suitable for customisation.

 Q. I have a mannequin that needs repairing.
 Can you do this for me?